Therapy for Spouses

 How can therapy help?

-Supporting a partner with PTSD and/or in an intensely high-stakes career is a deep honor, yet quite the challenge.
+Supporting a partner with PTSD and/or in an intensely high-stakes career is a deep honor, yet an immense challenge.
 Often the partner’s struggles becomes the focus of care and support, and somewhere along the way your own need of care and support seems to have taken the backseat.

 As the wife of a Purple Heart combat veteran, I live this life too.
 I understand all too well the complexities that come with caregiving for, parenting with, and loving someone whose service affects every day of family life.
 I work with you as a therapist, but I relate to you as the partner.